 The data layer is the most foundational level in a mobile app architecture design.
 It defines how the data is maintained and ensures that all transactions are secure.
 The most challenging task for a development team at this point is to create high-quality patterns for the core operations.
 Such patterns have to offer flawless work of an app but, at the same time, be flexible enough to allow for easy modification of a solution.
 User expectations will most likely change over time, so you have to be ready to adjust your product accordingly.

 Each layer is designed and built by different professionals.
 For example, UX designers and front-end developers are responsible for a presentation layer, while back-end programmers normally create a data access layer.
-However, it’s the task of a t
+However, it’s the task of a team to make all elements of a mobile app architecture work smoothly together.

 Why a mobile architecture cannot be overlooked